 3. Daily alignment is even more costly, and often inconvenient.

 4. At times, these procedures are even better than professional spinal care because:

 a) Chiropractors or osteopaths are sometimes hesitant to adjust some people, or certain areas of the spine that may be very damaged or out of alignment.
 They may hesitate because the person is delicate, too old, too young, or the bones are fragile.
 As a result, spinal problems do not receive adequate care.

 b) Some chiropractors or osteopaths are not skilled enough, or may not want to work deeply enough.

 c) You can go at your own pace.
 You control the force and speed with which you do the exercises.

 WHY THESE EXERCISES AND NOT THE MANY OTHERS TAUGHT IN YOGA CLASSES AND ELSEWHERE?

 2. Lying down works better than standing or sitting when twisting.
 The spine is more relaxed.

 3. You can easily adjust the intensity of the exercise.

-4. You are not as tempted to “bounce” with this twist, as with some others such as the yoga ‘triangle pose’.
-Bouncing while twisting is not a good idea as you can easily injure yourself.
+4. You can go at your own pace and are not as tempted to keep up with a class or “bounce” with these twists, as with some others taught in some classes.
+Bouncing is never a good idea.
+You can easily injure yourself.